AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 5 - React Lists/ANSWERS.md

 $d3.select('svg');

-Answer
-Correct: The d3 variable is accessible in the page when you include the D3.js library, and you can use its “select” function to access HTML elements.
+EXPLANATION: The d3 variable is accessible in the page when you include the D3.js library, and you can use its “select” function to access HTML elements.
 Option #1 is jQuery, of course!

 Problem 1